hipay/hipay-docs/hipay-enterprise-sdk-magento_2/06-Module-configuration.md

 #### Mapping categories and shipping methods

-To enable sending relevant information about categories and shipping methods, mapping is required between your data and HiPay's data.
+To enable sending relevant information about categories and shipping methods, mapping is required between your data and HiPay’s data.

 ##### Mapping categories